mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `apns`

-The `apns` service interacts with the Apple Push Notification Service (APNS) and is a bit special (and one of _mqttwarn_'s more complex services) in as much as it requires an X.509 certificate and a key which are typically available to developers only.
+The `apns` service interacts with the Apple Push Notification Service (APNS) and is a bit special, and one of _mqttwarn_'s more complex services.
+It requires an X.509 certificate and a key, which are typically available to developers only.

 The following discussion assumes one of these payloads published via MQTT: